I got a really depressing email last week that my Google Adsense account has been shut down!

 I have of course submitted a reconsideration request, but from what I've heard I don't have high expectations.

 My sites receive nearly 100% of their traffic from search engines and I NEVER click on my own ads or ask others to do so.
-I’ve been using Google Adsense since 2005 and have never had issues in the past.
+I've been using Google Adsense since 2005 and have never had issues in the past.
 So, all I can say is that Google has obviously changed something on their end.
-They are getting much more aggressive in closing accounts.
+I'm not sure if it had to do with being to aggressive with my adsense layouts or other factors.
+I probably could have picked a less aggressive WordPress theme with regards to ad placement.
+It seems like Google is getting much more aggressive in closing accounts.
 In fact, you have probably heard of lots of other reports of people getting the Google Adsense accounts closed as well.

 Here are just a few others that have also recently had their Adsense accounts shut down: